As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 Then, spread the fig jam onto the cheese, followed by the chopped pecans.
 Bake it until the cheese is ooey gooey.

-- Crackers and Bread: Serve your warm, gooey brie cheese with an array of crackers, baguette slices, or toasted bread.
+- Crackers and Bread: Serve your warm, gooey brie cheese with your favorite crackers, baguette slices and toasted bread.
 Go for different shapes and textures to add variety to the presentation.

 - Fresh Fruit: Apple slices, pears and grapes add a refreshing contrast to the richness of the dish.
 Fresh figs are also a natural choice.